Ashutosh-aky-2004/secure-file-access-system/README.md

 The interface is built using HTML, CSS, and vanilla JavaScript to handle dynamic front-end interactions.
 Backend operations like file deletion, retrieval, or saving can be handled using PHP, Node.js, or any preferred server-side language.
 The modular code structure makes it easy to integrate into existing content management systems (CMS), admin dashboards, or internal tools where file manipulation is required.

 This project is ideal for developers who need a simple and extendable solution for basic file operations, while maintaining a clean and efficient user interface.
 Additional features like user authentication, file upload, version history, or role-based access can be easily incorporated as needed.

+To run the project just run the  sql queries present inside the db.sql in the xampp